syncfusion-content/wpf-docs/wpf/Radial-Gauge/Rim.md

 ### Setting a radius factor for rim

-The value for `RadiusFactor` should be specified in offset value.
+The value for `RadiusFactor` should be specified in offset value. `RadiusFactor` sets the scale responsive with the window.

 {% tabs %}